Shaily Engineering shares tumble 10% amid delay in key client's product approval - BusinessToday

-Shares of Shaily Engineering Plastics Ltd. slumped sharply on Thursday following news of a delay in regulatory approval for Dr Reddy's Laboratories Ltd's Semaglutide injection in the Canadian market.
-The stock fell as much as 17.13 per cent during the session to hit an intraday low of Rs 2,116.30, before recovering some lost ground to close 10.05 per cent lower at Rs 2297 on BSE.
+Shares of Shaily Engineering Plastics Ltd fell sharply on Thursday following news of a delay in regulatory approval for Dr Reddy's Laboratories Ltd's Semaglutide injection in the Canadian market.
+The stock declined 17.13 per cent during the session to hit an intraday low of Rs 2,116.30, before recovering some lost ground to close 10.05 per cent lower at Rs 2297 on BSE.

 The decline came after Dr Reddy's Laboratories informed the exchanges about a delay in approval for its Semaglutide injection, a key diabetes treatment.
 Dr Reddy's shares also came under pressure, falling 5.67 per cent intraday before closing 4.03 per cent down at Rs 1,202.15.